-The GCA fire is hiding under the carpet of prednisone.
+GCA is hiding under the carpet of prednisone.

-Lifting the carpet -- withdrawing the prednisone too aggressively -- can let the GCA fire flare up.
+Lifting the carpet -- withdrawing the prednisone too aggressively -- can let the GCA tiger out.

 GCA symptoms at this stage may be very subtle or the first warning symptom may by some degree of vision loss.

 For that reason, caution is required.